carlosjhr64/thesis/README.md

 > I've come up against misunderstandings from laypeople.
 > One misunderstanding has been that I was violating the uncertainty principle.
 > Quantum Mechanics(QM) does not say you can't minimize uncertainties.
-> It does put a lower bound ΔxΔp≥h, above zero.
+> It does put a lower bound ΔxΔp≥ħ/2, above zero.
 > Another misunderstanding comes from how in practice
 > solutions to mathematical programming problems are found.
 > I did not do a "search" for a solution in a quadratic programming problem of infinite size,